'How dare you!': Grief, anger from Buffalo victims' kin

 Associated Press

 BUFFALO, N.Y.
-(AP) — Relatives of the 10 Black people massacred in a Buffalo supermarket pleaded with the nation Thursday to confront and stop racist violence, their agony pouring out in the tears of a 12-year-old child, hours after the accused, white killer silently faced a murder indictment in court.
+(AP) — Relatives of the 10 Black people massacred in a Buffalo supermarket pleaded with the nation Thursday to confront and stop racist violence, their agony pouring out in the tears of a 12-year-old child, hours after the white man accused in the killings silently faced a murder indictment in court.

 “His heart is broken,” said his mother, Tirzah Patterson, adding that her son was having trouble sleeping and eating.